austenstone/copilot-license-cleanup/README.md

 # Action

-Managing Github Copilot licenses can be a pain.
-Run this action to get a report of inactive users and optionally remove them.
+Managing Github Copilot licenses can be difficult because you don't know who's actually using the tool.
+Run this action on a schedule to automatically remove inactive Copilot licenses.
+It also creates a report and a csv as part of the run.

 ## Usage
 Create a workflow (eg: `.github/workflows/copilot-license-cleanup.yml`).
 See [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).